StorjOld/downstream-node/README.md

 ## What is this I don't even?

 `downstream-node` is the server to [downstream-farmer](https://github.com/Storj/downstream-farmer).
-Yep, it a client/server relationship. `downstream-node` requires MySQL and a working config.
+Yep, it's a client/server relationship. `downstream-node` requires MySQL and a working config.

 *The implied first step is to download and install MySQL server.*  For example, on Ubuntu: